Dewayne Hollow – Introduction

 Dewayne Hollow: Dark Origins

-Set in the 1558 part of the chronology, this campaign will immerse the players in an atmosphere of historical dark fantasy, which mixes horror and mystery.
+Set in the 1558 part of the chronology, this campaign immerses the players in an atmosphere of historical dark fantasy, which mixes horror and mystery.
 The playable characters will go to the small town to investigate supernatural events and crimes, meeting friends, foes, and especially creatures from both European folklore and my imagination.

 Dewayne Hollow: Georgian Conspiracy